 Even though a camel's hump is filled with fat, not water, the desert-dwelling mammal still knows a thing or two about staying hydrated on long runs (or ambles).
 And carrying your water on your hump — er, back — is probably the most comfortable and convenient way to keep your water handy.

-Pros: Distributing the weight of the water across your back allows you to carry more water with less discomfort, sloshing and annoyance.
+Pros: CamelBak's Circuit Hydration Vest distributes the weight of the water across your back, which allows you to carry more water with less discomfort, sloshing and annoyance.
 The backpack can carry lots of additional stuff like a light jacket, headlamp and spare socks.
 Plus, the "straw" is situated right next to your parched lips.
+(Backcountry, $90)

 Cons: Have you ever tried washing one of these things?
 It can (and should!) be done, but it's not as easy as throwing a bottle in the dishwasher.